 AMD and its motherboard partners have been working to deliver on that promise, with recent BIOS updates to existing motherboards coming from all the major manufacturers.
 Unfortunately, for now, we have yet to see any A-Series motherboards receive the treatment, leaving the distinct possibility that the chips won't be supported on the existing low-end motherboards.

 The AM4 socket gives us a few hints about the possible configurations.
 The AM4 socket supports two channels of DDR4 memory, and that isn’t likely to change with the 3000-series models because each memory channel requires its own dedicated pins for communication.
 Given the current alignment of the AM4 socket, that means the new chips will likely have a dual-channel memory controller.

 AdoredTV famously reported that an anonymous tipster had sent a list of AMD’s new processors.
-The leak claimed AMD will release the new Ryzen chips in Q1 2019, but several details of the leak are questionable.
+The rumor claimed AMD will release the new Ryzen chips in Q1 2019, but several details of the rumor are questionable.

 |CPU||Cores / Threads||GPU||Base / Boost Clock||TDP||Price|

 |Ryzen 3 3200G||4 / 4||Vega 8||3.6 / 4.0GHz||65W||$99|